hellerve/ptolemy/done.md

 language, but is almost entirely impenetrable due to the writing style that is exceedingly descriptive.

+* [Climbing Up the Semantic Tower — at Runtime](http://fare.tunes.org/files/climbing/climbing.pdf) by **François-René Rideau** (2018)

+This paper is deceptively short and mind-bogglingly dense.
+I enjoyed reading it, even though I don’t understand half of it.
+The [Youtube video](https://www.youtube.com/watch?v=heU8NyX5Hus) linked to in the paper helped clear thins up tremendously, but still it is quite hard to follow for me.
+Exciting times!

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)